operio-dev/operio-whitepaper/docs/06_technology_stack.md

 - Privacy-preserving federated learning across customer deployments
 - Automatic model versioning and rollback capabilities

 **Why This Architecture**: Generic chatbots can't run a business.
 Our agents understand enterprise context, maintain long-term memory, and make decisions with real financial impact.
-The safety and explainability layers aren't afterthoughts—they're core to the architecture.
+The safety and explainability layers aren't afterthoughts, they're core to the architecture.

 ---